nubenetes/awesome-kubernetes/docs/helm.md

 ## Helm Chart Documentation

+- [helm-docs](https://github.com/norwoodj/helm-docs) The `helm-docs` tool auto-generates documentation from helm charts into markdown files.
+The resulting files contain metadata about their respective chart and a table with each of the chart's values, their defaults, and an optional description parsed from comments.
 - [chart-doc-gen: Helm Chart Documentation Generator](https://github.com/kubepack/chart-doc-gen)
 - [Frigate](https://frigate.readthedocs.io/) is a tool for automatically generating documentation for your Helm charts.
 It will use the chart’s Chart.yaml and values.yaml files in order to generate the content in a markup language of your choice.
 - [rafay.co: Helm Chart Hooks Tutorial](https://rafay.co/the-kubernetes-current/helm-chart-hooks-tutorial/)